jessicayuan1/jessicayuan1.github.io/README.md

 # jessicayuan1.github.io

 ###
-Built using HTML and CSS.
+Built using JavaScript, HTML and CSS.